AndreaCatania/godot_tracy/README.md

 ## The profiler GUI

 The profiler GUI allows to consult all the data gathered by tracy.
-If you are on windows you can just download the GUI from the [Tracy GitHub repository](https://github.com/wolfpld/tracy/releases/), otherwise you have to compile it yourself; do not despair it's easy!
+If you are on windows you can just downloaded the GUI from the [Tracy GitHub repository](https://github.com/wolfpld/tracy/releases/), otherwise you have to compile it yourself; do not despair it's easy!

 To compile the tracy profiler GUI all you need to do is to:
 1. Install all the following dependency `libglfw3-dev libdbus-1-dev libcapstone-dev libtbb-dev libdebuginfod-dev`.
 1. Using a terminal, go into the `godot_tracy/tracy/` folder.
 1. Compile the GUI using the following command "CC=clang CXX=clang++ make debug -C profiler/build/unix -j `nproc`".

-If the above command succeed, the following binary is produced: `Tracy-release` (`godot_tracy/tracy/profiler/build/unix/Tracy-release`).
+If the above command succeeds, the following binary is produced: `Tracy-release` (`godot_tracy/tracy/profiler/build/unix/Tracy-release`).

-## The tracy instrumentations
+## The tracy instrumentation

 ### How to enable tracy

-You have to explicitely enable it by adding `module_godot_tracy_enabled=true` to your SCons build command.
+You have to explicitly enable it by adding `module_godot_tracy_enabled=true` to your SCons build command.
 This is an example:
 ```
 scons p=x11 target=release_debug module_godot_tracy_enabled=yes CCFLAGS="-fno-omit-frame-pointer -fno-inline -ggdb3"
 ```